Collaborative Group: Composed Image Retrieval via Consensus Learning from Noisy Annotations: Introduction

-To address the triplet ambiguity problem, we propose a straightforward and effective Consensus Network (Css-Net) for language-guided image retrieval, as illustrated in Fig.~\!\ref{fig:overview}(a).
+To relieve the triplet ambiguity problem, we propose a straightforward and effective Consensus Network (Css-Net) for composed image retrieval, as illustrated in Fig.~\!\ref{fig:overview}(a).
 The key idea underpinning our method to alleviate the triplet ambiguity is ``two heads are better than one'' in short.
-To be more specific, an individual often errs due to inherent biases, but groups are less susceptible to making similar mistakes, thereby circumventing sub-optimal solutions.
-This is known as the psychological finding \cite{hinsz1990cognitive} that groups perform better than individuals on the memory task.
-Consequently, our goal is to (1)~\!develop a consensus module composed of compositors possessing diverse knowledge to jointly make decisions during evaluation and (2)~\!encourage learning among the compositors to minimize their biases learned on noisy triplets by employing an additional Kullback Leibler divergence loss (KL loss) \cite{kullback1951information}.
+To be more specific, an individual often errs due to the biases caused by noisy triplets, but groups are less susceptible to making similar mistakes, thereby circumventing sub-optimal solutions.
+This is known as the psychological finding\!~\citep{hinsz1990cognitive} that groups perform better than individuals on the memory task.
+Consequently, we aim to (1)~\!develop a consensus module (group) composed of compositors possessing diverse knowledge to jointly make decisions during evaluation and (2)~\!encourage learning among different compositors to minimize their biases learned on noisy triplets by employing an additional Kullback Leibler divergence loss (KL loss)\!~\citep{kullback1951information}.